Hounds of Madness

 Description

-A multimedia work that bridges the historical trace with contemporary readings on the role of women as subjects of resistance and emancipation of the self-determination of their bodies, through a transcendent dance composed of a mixed group of performers, in a post-Bacchic universe.
+Α choreographic work that bridges the historical trace with contemporary readings on the role of women as subjects of resistance and emancipation of their bodies.
+A transcendent dance composed in a post-Bacchae universe.

-*The performance will be accessible to individuals with visual and mobility disabilities.
-A tactile tour will be offered prior to the start of the performance for blind individuals and those with visual impairments.
+* The performance will be accessible to individuals with visual and mobility disabilities.
+There will be a tactile guided tour before the start of the performance for blind and visually impaired people.

 Contributors